Victor Brombert: Awards

 Brombert held fellowships from the American Council of Learned Societies (1967) and from the Guggenheim Foundation (1954–55; 1970).
-He was Phi Beta Kappa Visiting Scholar in 1986–87 and 1989–90, and a scholar-in-residence at the Rockefeller Foundation in Bellagio, Italy in 1975 and in 1990.
+He was Phi Beta Kappa Visiting Scholar in 1986–87 and 1989–90, and a scholar-in-residence at the Rockefeller Foundation in Triangolo lariano, Italy, in 1975 and in 1990.
 He was elected to the American Academy of Arts and Sciences in 1974, and to the American Philosophical Society in 1987.
 He holds honorary degrees from the University of Chicago (Doctor of Humane Letters, 1981) and the University of Toronto (Doctor of Laws, 1997).
 In 1985 he was awarded the Wilbur Cross Medal of the Yale Alumni Association for "distinguished achievements in scholarship, teaching, academic administration, and public service.”
 In France, he was honored with the Médaille Vermeil de la Ville de Paris " (1985) and was made Commandeur des Palmes Académiques (2008) and Chevalier de la Légion d’Honneur (2009).

 In 1988–89 he served as president of the Modern Language Association.